Teyo1/RedTeamingStuff/Social-Engineering/Phishing-Server/README.md

 ### Alibi

-- **LinkedIn Site**: The phishing attempt is framed as a security alert from LinkedIn.
+- **LinkedIn Site**: The phishing attempt was framed as a job application on LinkedIn.
-- **Security Alert**: The email claims that unauthorized login attempts have been detected.
-- **Scenario/Plan**: Created with the help of ChatGPT.
+- **Job Opportunity**: The job offer was designed to attract individuals with the promise of good pay.

 ### Scenario

-- **Email Content**: The target receives an email from LinkedIn warning them of suspicious activity on their account, urging immediate action to secure their account.
+- **Poster Content**: The poster advertised a high-paying job opportunity and instructed individuals to scan the QR code to apply.
+This approach takes advantage of the natural eagerness of job seekers.

 ### Tactics

-- **Call to Action**: The poster instructs the target to scan the QR code.
+- **Call to Action**: The poster contained a call to action instructing targets to scan the QR code to apply for the job.
-- **Urgency**: The message implies that immediate action is required.
-- **Financial**: The phishing scenario involves enticing targets with a potential financial benefit.
+- **Urgency**: The poster suggested that the opportunity was urgent or limited to create a sense of urgency.
+- **Financial**: The promise of high pay was used to attract job seekers.

 ## The Website in the Making